National Education Growth Plan

-The NEGP compiles key data across the country, and the targeted responses to growth in each growth area, or ‘catchment’.
-Looking ahead to 2030, this long term view provides direction to the wider community to support their long-term planning and investment.
+The NEGP outlines the medium to long-term plan to meet growth and demand across the motu.
+It is flexible and dynamic and forecasts demand for student places based on analysis and catchment modelling.
+The NEGP compiles data from across the country, and the targeted responses to growth in each growth area (‘catchment’).
+Looking ahead to 2030, it provides direction to support long-term planning and investment.

-The NEGP compiles important information from growth areas for multiple reasons:
+The NEGP compiles information from growth areas for many reasons:

-- to identify factors, action and strategies to meet and manage growth
+- To help identify factors, action and strategies to meet and manage growth.

 Population growth is placing pressure on our school network in specific regions.
-These high growth areas are all unique and are experiencing growth in different ways.
+These high-growth areas are all unique, and experience growth in different ways.
 In some areas, we are seeing redevelopment and intensification of existing urban areas, while in other areas entire new communities are being established.

-Investment in our infrastructure has long-term effects and will shape how well infrastructure functions for future generations, including delivering educational outcomes desired by the community.
-The NEGP demonstrates how sufficient capacity in the school network will be delivered in the right place at the right time.
+Investment in our infrastructure has long-term effects and will shape how well infrastructure functions for future generations, including delivering the educational outcomes communities want.
+The NEGP identifies the long term view of how enough capacity in the school network will be delivered in the right place at the right time.

-The Ministry monitors the NEGP annually and reviews as required to ensure that we are continuing to provide accurate, reliable and up-to date data to inform the right investment decisions into the future.
+We monitor changes in school rolls, development trends and reviews the long term plans as required to ensure that we are continuing to provide accurate, reliable and up-to date data to inform the right investment decisions into the future.

-Individual catchment plans can be viewed under the relevant education region pages.
+You can see individual catchment plans from the 2019 NEGP in the relevant education region pages.

 Last reviewed: Has this been useful?
 Give us your feedback